 470.608 - Public Policy Evaluation & the Policy Process

-This course is designed to introduce students to the public policy making process, to the basics of policy analysis, and to the substance of some of today's major policy debates.
+This course is designed to introduce students to the public policymaking process, to the basics of policy analysis, and to the substance of some of today’s major policy debates.
 The first half of the course focuses on establishing a framework in which to analyze public policy formulation within the United States.
-The class also review s the tools for developing and implementing policy.
+The class also reviews the tools for developing and implementing policy.
 The second half of the course turns to policy analysis of some critical contemporary issues.
 Building on earlier readings, we will study current debates in economic/tax policy, education, health care, social security, and national security.
-This is a core requirement for the MA in Public Management.
-Formerly Public Policy and the Policy Process.
-Elective option for Govt.
-Analytics students.
+(Core requirement for the MA in Public Management.
+Elective option for Government.
+Analytics students)